projectcontour/contour/changelogs/unreleased/5802-therealak12-small.md

-Adds HttpVersions field to HTTPProxy spec.
+Adds HTTPVersions field to HTTPProxy spec.
 The field is used to specify ALPNProtocols on the corresponding tls context.